centroxy/suitecrm-oxd-module/README.md

 ## Step 6.
 General

-In SuiteCRM-gluu-sso 2.4.2 and 2.4.3-2.4.4  you do not need add Gluu server URL.
+In OpenID Connect Single Sign-On (SSO) Module by Gluu 2.4.2 and 2.4.3-2.4.4  you do not need add Gluu server URL.
 ![General](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/docu/d6.png)

-In SuiteCRM-gluu-sso 2.4.4  you do not need add Gluu server URL.
+In OpenID Connect Single Sign-On (SSO) Module by Gluu 2.4.4  you do not need add Gluu server URL.
 ![Scopes1](https://raw.githubusercontent.com/GluuFederation/gluu-sso-SuiteCRM-module/master/docu/15.png)

 1. Admin Email: please add your or admin email address for registrating site in Gluu server.